Measuring Compliance of Consent Revocation on the Web: Revocation Interface and its Compliance

 \textit{Settings or links} as well as \textit{Contact/email} revocation options infringe the legal requirement \hyperref[lr2]{\textbf{LR2}} (Easy revocation through the same interface), since revoking consent is not made available through the \emph{same} means or interface; and principles \hyperref[prin1]{\textbf{P1}} and \hyperref[prin2]{\textbf{P2}}, since switching to these totally different interfaces requires unnecessary and disruptive effort that is obstructive and unexpected.
 This leaves users in an asymmetrical relationship between giving and revoking consent, which does not permit users to exercise their revocation right.
 Consequently, these websites cannot be accountable for demonstrating compliance with this right (\hyperref[prin3]{\textbf{P3}}).

-Two websites' (\texttt{tumblr.com} and \texttt{baidu.com}) privacy settings lead the user to the login page and instruct the user to revoke consent \emph{after logging-in}, which may require account creation (labeled \emph{After login}).
+On one website(\texttt{tumblr.com}) privacy settings lead the user to the login page and instruct them to revoke consent \emph{after logging-in}, which may require account creation (labeled \emph{After login}).
 While this option occurs through the same website, it directs the user to a different interface.
 As before, this option infringes the requirement \hyperref[lr2]{\textbf{LR2}} since the option redirects users to an unrelated interface.
 It also infringes principles \hyperref[prin1]{\textbf{P1}} and \hyperref[prin2]{\textbf{P2}} as it forces users to take unexpected additional steps and effort -- to subscribe, and thus to give more personal data -- to revoke consent.
-This option impedes these websites to show accountable revocation (\hyperref[prin3]{\textbf{P3}}). \\
+This option impedes these websites to show accountable revocation (\hyperref[prin3]{\textbf{P3}}).